Wisdomibu/awesome-books-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Gift.
+I would like to thank Gift Olukoju for her support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->
 ## 📝 License <a name="license"></a>
 This project is [MIT](./LICENSE) licensed.